FabianHardt/k3d-bootstrap-cluster/README.md

 The creation of the cluster and a simple sample deployment from the local registry can be called up as follows:

+:warning:  If a cluster with the same name already exists, it will be deleted before recreating it!

 ```bash
 sudo bash create-sample.sh
 # sudo is needed, cause the script adds an dummy entry for the registry to /etc/hosts